docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 ---------------------------
 In list controls (ListBox, DropDownList, TreeView), a set of ListItem objects represents the individual choices in the list.
-Each choice can be labeled with a localizable string, an image, or both, as specified by the text and image properties of the ListItem (see "Displaying images" on page 72).
+Each choice can be labeled with a localizable string, an image, or both, as specified by the text and image properties of the ListItem (see :ref:`displaying-images`).
 You can define a ListBox to have multiple columns, by specifying the numberOfColumns creation parameter.
 By default, the number of columns is 1.
 If you specify multiple columns, you can also use the creation parameters to specify whether headers are shown, and the header text for each column.